apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 maxBackoffSleep                  5000         Maximum wait time that is triggered when a Kafka Topic appears to be empty.
 Five seconds is
-                                              ideal for ingestion use cases but a lower value may be required for low latency operations with interceptors.
+                                              ideal for ingestion use cases but a lower value may be required for low latency operations with interceptors. useFlumeEventFormat              false        By default events are taken as bytes from the Kafka topic directly into the event body.
+Set to true to read events as the Flume Avro binary format.
+Used in conjunction with the same property on the KafkaSink or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers sent on the producing side.

 Other Kafka Consumer Properties  --           These properties are used to configure the Kafka Consumer.
 Any producer property supported
                                               by Kafka can be used.
 The only requirement is to prepend the property name with the prefix ``kafka.consumer``.
                                               For example: kafka.consumer.auto.offset.reset